MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-volumeset.md

 ---
-Description: The Reset method of the CIM\_VolumeSet class requests a reset of the logical device. ms.assetid: be4563a2-b602-45fe-935f-3f7db5277150 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_VolumeSet class requests a reset of the logical device. ms.assetid: be4563a2-b602-45fe-935f-3f7db5277150 ms.tgt_platform: multiple
 title: Reset method of the CIM_VolumeSet class